 In 1987, Brian De Palma was not looking good at all.
-After the relative failures of Body Double (1984) and Wise Guys (1986), the director seemed to have lost his touch.
+After Body Double (1984) and Wise Guys (1986), two films you might call failures, the director seemed to have lost his touch.
 His next project didn’t look too promising either – an adaptation of an old TV show that had starred Robert Stack.
 Fortunately, The Untouchables turned out to be a masterpiece, De Palma’s best film.

 The year is 1930 and it’s the era of the Prohibition.
 Chicago has a mayor, but he doesn’t really run the city.
 Al Capone (Robert De Niro) does, a gangster who has built his empire on bootlegging.
 It appears as if Capone has everyone who can challenge him in his pocket.
 This is the situation Treasury agent Eliot Ness (Kevin Costner) faces when he arrives in Chicago to put Capone away.
 He can’t trust anyone – except for Jim Malone (Sean Connery), an old Irish-American cop who’s still on the beat and who teaches him how to get Capone the Chicago way.
 They get additional muscle from George Stone (Andy Garcia), the finest shooter among the new police recruits, and Oscar Wallace (Charles Martin Smith), an FBI accountant who might just have found a way how to get Capone convicted in a court of law.
 Together they become known as “The Untouchables”, supposedly the only men Capone can’t bribe and the only ones who are willing to take him down.

-But the road that leads to justice is filled with death and sorrow for these men; this is a film about courage, about choosing to do the right thing even if that means sacrificing your life.
+But the road that leads to justice is filled with death and sorrow for these men; this is a film about courage, about choosing to go to war, fully knowing that it could mean sacrificing your life.
 It’s a tough and violent gangster movie, just as operatic in style as the director’s previous Scarface (1983), but much more focused on telling its explosive story without any digressions.

 Richly emotional and exciting music

 Only the best are involved in the production.
-Giorgio Armani designed the gorgeous costumes, including the ironically white one which is worn by the murderous Frank Nitti; Ennio Morricone wrote music that is both richly emotional and exciting and David Mamet filled his screenplay with many memorable lines.
-De Palma staged a few scenes that are absolutely amazing.
-They include the one where Capone shockingly beats one of his minions to death with a baseball bat (apparently, that happened in real life), and the scene at the Union Station where a baby carriage accidentally starts rolling down the stairs in the middle of a shootout (De Palma ingeniously borrowed that idea from Potemkin (1925)).
+Giorgio Armani designed the gorgeous costumes, including the ironically white one which is worn by the murderous mobster Frank Nitti; Ennio Morricone wrote music that is both richly emotional and exciting and David Mamet filled his screenplay with dialogue that grabs your attention.
+Together with cinematographer Stephen H. Burum, De Palma staged a few scenes that are cinema at its most effective and brilliant.
+They include the one where Capone shockingly beats one of his minions to death with a baseball bat (apparently, that happened in real life), and the scene at the Union Station where a baby carriage accidentally starts rolling down the stairs in the middle of a shootout – an ingenious concept borrowed from Potemkin (1925).

 The Untouchables 1987-U.S. 119 min.
 Color.
 Widescreen.
 Produced by Art Linson.
 Directed by Brian De Palma.
 Screenplay: David Mamet.
 Cinematography: Stephen H. Burum.
 Music: Ennio Morricone.
 Cast: Kevin Costner (Eliot Ness), Sean Connery (Jim Malone), Charles Martin Smith (Oscar Wallace), Andy Garcia (George Stone), Robert De Niro (Al Capone), Richard Bradford.